 13. Top Tip for Soaks containing Essential Oils

-You might want to consider adding one teaspoon of either milk or vegetable oil into the foot soak if you’re using essential oils to help better incorporate the oils into the water.
+You might want to consider adding one teaspoon of either milk or vegetable oil into the foot soak if you’re using such oils to help better incorporate the oils into the water.

 What are the Benefits of Using Epsom Salts?